7 Postoperative Wisdom Teeth Removal Complications

 What does dry socket pain feel like?

 Dry socket pain feels different from normal post-surgery soreness.
 Instead of easing up, it usually starts 3–5 days after surgery, right when most people expect to feel better.
 The pain is often sharp, throbbing, and deep, sometimes radiating to your ear, temple, or even your neck on the same side as the extraction.
 Over-the-counter painkillers usually don’t do much.
-Many people also notice a lingering bad taste or unpleasant odor, and when checking in the mirror, the socket may look empty or “dry” because the protective clot is missing.
+Many people also notice a lingering bad taste or foul odor from the extraction site, and when checking in the mirror, the socket may look empty or “dry” because the protective clot is missing.

-The good news is, dry socket is treatable.
+The good news is, dry sockets are treatable.
 Your dentist can clean the area and place a medicated dressing directly into the socket, which usually brings quick relief.
 With proper care, the area will still heal normally, it just takes a little longer.

 4. Nerve injury

-Although far less common, damage to a sensory nerve is a possible complication, especially in elderly patients.
-Symptoms include pain, tingling, and numbness in the tongue, lower lip, chin, and gums.
+Although far less common, nerve damage from wisdom teeth removal is a possible complication, especially in elderly patients.
+Symptoms include pain, tingling, and a numb tongue or lip after extraction.
 In most cases, the injury is temporary, lasting from a few weeks to several months.

 5. Excessive bleeding